-- Personal information of natural persons is protected by law; - Property rights of civil subjects are protected by law, including real property and chattels; - Contracts which are conducted according to the law are legally binding; - A person who has had their rights infringed upon can request the infringer to bear tort liability; - For unjust enrichment without legal basis, the person who suffered a loss can request the return of improper benefits; - Intellectual property is protected, e.g. works, trade secrets, trademarks, etc., and - Natural persons enjoy inheritance rights.
+- Natural persons have their rights for personal freedom and dignity protected and they enjoy the right to life, physical rights, health rights, name rights, portrait rights, reputation rights, right of honor, privacy, marriage autonomy and other rights. - Legal persons enjoy the rights of name, reputation, honor and other rights. - Personal information of natural persons is protected by law. - Property rights of civil subjects are protected by law, including real property and chattels. - Contracts which are concluded according to the law are legally binding. - A person, who has been infringed on the rights can request the infringer to bear tort liability. - For unjust enrichment without legal basis, the person who suffered a loss can request the return of improper benefits. - Intellectual property is protected, e.g. Works, Trade secrets, trademarks, etc. - Natural persons enjoy inheritance rights.